filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 The filecoin HAMT does unnecessary Puts and Gets while doing Set and Find operations.
 Sub proposal `A` eliminates these unnecessary operations improving performance of HAMT calls.

 The filecoin HAMT's pointer serialization can be modified to save 3 bytes and a small amount of de/encode time.
-Sub proposal `B` describes the more efficient serialization The filecoin HAMT node's bitfield serialization truncates bytes in a way that does not save much space but makes validation harder and implementation less simple.
+Sub proposal `B` describes the more efficient serialization.

+The filecoin HAMT node's bitfield serialization truncates bytes in a way that does not save much space but makes validation harder and implementation less simple.
+Sub proposal `C` is to write an untruncated bitfield of size `2^bitwidth` bits for all HAMT nodes.

-Sub proposal `C` is to write an untruncated bitfield of size `2^bitwidth` bits for all HAMT nodes The filecoin HAMT interface does provide any information on previous set values during a set call.
+The filecoin HAMT interface does provide any information on previous set values during a set call.
 This makes actors safety checks more expensive as they need to do an additional Get/Has.
 Sub proposal `D` is to add a method `SetIfAbsent` to the HAMT interface in order to do efficient existence checks during set.

 ## Change Motivation